 If you are due a refund of excess financial aid, it will be sent after your aid disburses, usually by the second week of classes.
 You should plan to pay for everything you need to begin your courses, including books and materials, without relying on your refund.
 You can enroll in e-Refund in LionPATH to have your refund directly deposited into your bank account.

 If you participate in a deferred or installment payment program or if your tuition is paid by a third party, you and/or the third party will be billed accordingly.
-This may include the Penn State Installment Payment Plan, the Penn State World Campus Employer Reimbursement and Tuition Deferment Program, or payment of all or a portion of your bill by your employer or the military.
+This may include payment options such as the Penn State Installment Payment Plan, the Penn State World Campus Employer Reimbursement and Tuition Deferment Program, or payment of all or a portion of your bill by your employer or the military.
 As long as you are approved for one of these payment arrangements before your bill is assessed, you will be billed by the terms of your payment arrangement.

 There will be no tuition penalty for courses dropped before the regular drop deadline.
 A tuition penalty is an amount that you will still be charged for a course you drop.
 You will not be charged a tuition penalty for courses you drop before the regular drop deadline.
 Note that your individual circumstances, including whether you are in full-time or part-time status and any financial aid you may be using, may affect any adjustments to your bill for dropped courses.
+You can find the regular drop deadline for each of your courses in your course schedule in LionPATH.

 After the regular drop deadline, you will be charged a tuition penalty for any dropped courses, based on the Tuition Adjustment Schedule.
 The amount of the tuition penalty will depend on how much of the course has already been completed, as detailed in the Tuition Adjustment Schedule.